Click on the following conditions to learn more:

 Surgery to relieve chronic lower back pain is usually no better than intensive rehabilitation and nearly twice as expensive.

-We recommend that you exhaust all other avenues before surgery, try Dr. Kevin Lau’s non-surgical innovative therapy!
+We recommend that you exhaust all other avenues before surgery, try Dr. Kevin Lau’s non-surgical innovative treatment!